 In 2015, She received the annual Roux Prize and Ronald McDonald House Charities Award of Excellence.
 With over 180 peer-reviewed publications, her academic engagements include research across areas including, leadership accountability, universal health coverage, health system strengthening, health equity, and access to health services for the general and pediatric population.

-Her academic leadership experience spans two countries and 25 years, including positions as the Dean of the College of Nursing at Seattle University, Head of the Division of Nursing in the Department of Neurobiology Care Sciences and Society, Karolinska Institutet, and Academic Leader in the Division of Elderly Care in the Department of Nursing at the Karolinska Institutet.
+Dr Emami is the Robert G. and Jean A. Reid Executive Dean of Nursing, University of Washington, and a professor in biobehavioral nursing and health systems.
+Her career and advocacy span multiple countries, including as Dean of the College of Nursing at Seattle University, Head of the Division of Nursing in the Department of Neurobiology Care Sciences and Society, Karolinska Institutet, and Academic Leader in the Division of Elder Care at the Karolinska Institutet.

-Dr. Emami's research has resulted in more than 70 publications in peer-reviewed journals nationally and internationally.
-This body of work reflects her research interests in cross-cultural care, elder and dementia care, the development of cultural competence, and the evolving policy and clinical roles of nurses nationally and internationally.
-She maintains an active research schedule with collaborations around the world.
+Her research has resulted in more than 70 publications in peer-reviewed journals internationally and reflects her research interests in cross-cultural care, elder care, the development of cultural competence, and specific diseases and conditions.

-Previously, she worked as chief technical advisor of the United Nations (1993-1995), associate of the International Population Council (1989-1993) and a faculty member at the Institute of Statistical Studies and Research, Cairo University (1991-1995).
+She has served as Chief Technical Advisor to the United Nations, Associate of the International Population Council, and a faculty member at the Institute of Statistical Studies and Research, Cairo University.

-Rashad has also served as a member of the National Council for Women, a council that aims to improve situation of women and their participation in the development of Egypt (2000-2011); a member of the Senate (Shura Council), one of the two parliamentary bodies in Egypt (2004 - 2011); member of the Social, Humanity and Population Science Council, the Egyptian Academy of Scientific Research and Technology (2009-2012).
+Dr Rashad has also served as a member of the National Council for Women, a council that aims to improve the conditions of women and their participation in the development of Egypt, member of the Senate (Shura Council), one of the two parliamentary bodies in Egypt, and member of the Social, Humanity and Population Science Council, the Egyptian Academy of Scientific Research and Technology.